Filipe Ret defines operation against him as 'invasive and embarrassing' but says police officers were '100% professional' | Rio de Janeiro

 The concert hall, as well as an apartment in Flamengo, in the South Zone of Rio, were two of the places the agents searched.

 In a statement, Vivo Rio said that it “collaborated and continues to collaborate with the entire investigation process for this case”.
-“The footage of the venue’s internal security circuit was provided as soon as they were requested,” the note states.
+“The footage of the venue’s internal security circuit was provided as soon as they were requested,” the statement said.

 Rapper Filipe Ret was searched after party ‘open marijuana’ — Photo: Reproduction/Instagram; Reproduction / TV Globo